grantila/u2f-api/README.md

 Supported browsers are:
   * Chrome (unless ancient), using Chrome-specific hacks
-  * Firefox 58 and later, using `window.u2f`

-Opera, Safari and other browsers still lack U2F support.
+Firefox, Opera, Safari and other browsers still lack U2F support.

 Since 0.1.0, this library supports the standard `window.u2f` methods.